-Because pediatric nurses must be licensed in order to practice, students may want to look for a school that provides support to students during the licensing process.
-Many graduate-level nursing programs require that applicants already hold a nursing license, and so this may be less of a factor for some students.
-Unlicensed nursing students may want to look for a school that offers preparation and support for the National Council Licensure Examination (NCLEX), the standard exam for nurses seeking licensure.
+Many graduate-level nursing programs require that applicants already hold a nursing license; however, some also admit unlicensed nursing students.
+These individuals may want to look for a school that offers preparation and support for the National Council Licensure Examination (NCLEX), the standard exam for nurses seeking licensure.

 Master's Degree in Pediatric Nursing

 A Pediatric Nurse Practitioner program is a master's-level course of study that requires approximately two years to complete.
 A certain amount of clinical hours are required, in addition to coursework.
 Course topics include:

 - Pediatric health and development assessment

 - Pediatric care management

 Related to Pediatric Nursing School

 Pediatric nurses are usually trained through an employer to care for children and adolescents.
 However, many top U.S. schools...

 Pediatric nurses specialize in working with children.
 A nurse can specialize at the RN (Registered Nurse) level or go on to...

 Online pediatric nursing courses are available through several institutions.
 Explore some of the most commonly offered online...